 To participate in the Games, athletes must be at least 13 years old and CANNOT have turned 17 years old as of July 31 the year of the Games.

 All athletes must be Jewish, which is defined as follows: One of the athlete’s parents is Jewish and the athlete is being raised Jewish, or is a Jew by choice and is being raised Jewish.
 In the spirit of the Games, if the parent or child does not believe that they are Jewish on a year round basis, then the child should not participate in the JCC Maccabi Games.

 JCC Association and the Continental Governing Body (CGB) of the JCC Maccabi Games have developed a Code of Conduct that outlines expected behavior for athletes and adults at the Games.
 Athletes and all credentialed adults are subject to penalties for willful violations of the policies governing the Games.
 You and your teenager should have read and signed off on the Code of Conduct as part of your registration confirmation kit.

 Serious disciplinary problems rarely arise at the JCC Maccabi Games because the Code of Conduct is taken seriously and we promote zero tolerance for significant violations of the outlined rules and regulations.
 Smoking, drug and alcohol use and theft are strictly prohibited.
 Alleged violations of the Code of Conduct by athletes or credentialed adults are reviewed by the Court of Honor.
 The Court of Honor has the authority to impose penalties on an individual, ranging from a reprimand to expulsion from the Games.

-The atmosphere of the JCC Maccabi Games and their significance as truly Jewish events, can be enhanced if participants and spectators have an understanding and commitment to following the Rachmanus Rule
+The atmosphere of JCC Maccabi Games and ArtsFest and its significance as a truly Jewish event will be enhanced if both participants and spectators have an understanding of and a commitment to following the Rachmanus Rule.